-There are many rules and regulations governing property transfers and they are constantly changing.
+There are many rules and regulations governing property transactions and they are constantly changing.

-We run professional development and training to member conveyancers so that they can understand and keep up-to-date with the latest requirements.
+We run professional development training programs for our member conveyancers so they can understand and keep up-to-date with the latest requirements.

-You can have confidence in the professionalism and integrity of an AIC member.
+You can have confidence in the professionalism and integrity of an AICSA member.

 You can search our Find a Registered Conveyancer Tool to locate a suitable conveyancer near you.

 What questions should a prospective purchaser ask a conveyancer?